MICA

 Undisclosed

-with many homes built in the 1950s and 1960s on now well-established plots.
+The homes in Campbell were largely designed in the 1950s and 1960s on (what are now) well-established plots.
 Building higher-density developments of multiple homes – here, 9 apartments and 10 townhouses – can be difficult in this type of context, where structures of larger scale can disrupt an urban fabric that has evolved over many decades.
 The site for MICA, a corner plot next to a low-key, parking-centred retail arcade, also suggested that the building should have a public-facing role, seen in the round and working with the shops to reinforce this as the focal point of the neighbourhood.

 Our design is the product of conversations with community members to develop a suitable scale, look and feel for the development.
 Although a distinctive building, it works to reinforce what is already there, our main architectural move being to activate the ground floor at its principal corner where pedestrians enter the shopping arcade from a nearby road crossing.
 Apartments are placed above, and two-storey townhouses adjacent, stepping up a little from the pavement.
 The homes work with the shops, but still feel private and comfortable, with curved balconies and open circulation to encourage sociability and movement around and into the building.
 Although the main materials – red brick cladding and a stone base – are drawn from the mid-century context, the detailing is contemporary, articulating the corner and helping to break down the overall mass.